juntao/arenztopia/content/news/Issue 18.md

 ## Famous Athlete Missing
 by Tony Yuan

 Marifu Hills-Famous soccer player Luke Jasil went missing on Wednesday.
 Police say he disappeared from his home at night.
 Officials think that he was kidnapped.
+The OCPD has published five suspects on its website at [ocpd.org/suspects](ocpd.org/suspects).
+"This is an act of grevious cowardice," Jack Carter, the leader of the Olb City Detective Association, said in a statement.
+Forensic scientists have roped off Jasil's home and are searching for evidence.
+In a statement, they said that they had found several incomplete fingerprints

 ## Sports
 by Sam-Louis Alrocaet

-REMEMBER TO FINISH
+REMEMBER TO

 ## Arts
 by Owen Miyazoi